Chapter 7 – Faculty Grievances

 The University of Southern California shall be responsible for all of the costs of the arbiter and in no event may the grievant be held responsible for these charges.
 The University is not responsible for costs and expenses incurred by the grievant in the process of arbitration, such as expert witness fees and attorneys’ costs.

-7-C (1) The Committee on Faculty Tenure and Privileges Appeal
+7-C (1) The Committee on Faculty Tenure and Privileges Appeals

 The Committee on Faculty Tenure and Privileges Appeals is a standing University body.
-Its membership, appointed by the President from among persons nominated as provided in Section 2-B (4)(a) of Chapter 2 is made up of at least 40 full-time tenured faculty, and at least nine full-time non-tenure-track faculty of the rank of Associate Professor or higher who serve only where the Handbook requires a non-tenure-track faculty member.
+Its membership, appointed by the President from among persons nominated as provided in Section 2-B (4)(a) is made up of at least 40 full-time tenured faculty, and at least nine full-time research-track, teaching-track, practitioner-track, and clinical-track faculty of the rank of Associate Professor or higher who serve only where the Handbook requires a research-track, teaching-track, practitioner-track, and clinical-track faculty member.
 At least four tenured committee members shall have law degrees and at least six other tenured members shall have had prior service on a grievance panel.
 Nominations and appointments shall be at annual intervals for a three-year term.
 However, members of the Committee shall continue to serve until their successors have been appointed.
 The President shall appoint the chair of the Committee who will serve for a three-year term.
 By agreeing to serve on the Committee on Faculty Tenure and Privileges Appeals, faculty members are making the commitment to be available to serve on grievance panels and will accept such requests to serve whenever possible.

 7-C (2) Convening a Grievance Hearing